moax342/FalshCard/README.md

 ## Flashcard Project

 ### Description
-Flashcard is a simple yet effective tool designed to help users learn French vocabulary.
+Flashcard is a simple yet effective tool designed to help users learn French vocabulary and as a part of 100 days of code day 31.
 The project displays French words and provides their English translations after a short delay, allowing users to test their knowledge and improve their language skills.

 ### Features
 - Displays French words with English translations